× FreshBooks App Logo

 • The trip must require you to sleep or rest along the journey.

 If your trip qualifies, you can expense 100 percent of the cost of flights, hotels, car rentals, dry cleaning, and tips.
-You can expense the cost of meals while traveling too.
-You can also take advantage of enhanced mileage rates when using a personally-owned car for business travel.
-For 2024, the standard mileage rate for business travel is 67 cents per mile.
+You can also put the cost of meals while traveling on your tax deductions and take advantage of enhanced mileage rates when using a personally-owned car for business travel.
+For 2025, the standard mileage rate for business travel is 70 cents per mile.

-Itā€™s worth noting that food bought at grocery stores or convenience stores would not qualify. Ā
+In 2025, self-employed individuals can deduct half of the total cost of a business meal.
+Itā€™s worth noting that food bought at grocery stores or convenience stores would not qualify.

-If you take clients out for meals, you can expense the meals at 50 percent of the total cost, as long as you discuss business as part of the meal.
+If you take clients out for meals, you can expense them at 50 percent of the total cost, as long as you discuss business as part of the meal.
 Youā€™ll need to keep records of the following information to claim the expense:

 • The date and location of the meal